-With a gorgeously redesigned cover and the original black and white interior illustrations by Ernest Shepard, this beautiful edition of the beloved childhood classic Winnie-the-Pooh by A. A. Milne is sure to delight new and old fans alike!
+With a gorgeously redesigned cover and the original black and white interior illustrations by Ernest Shepard, this beautiful edition of the beloved classic poetry collection When We Were Very Young by A. A. Milne is sure to delight new and old fans alike!

 A. A. Milne (1882–1956) was an English playwright, poet, and author.
 He served in both World Wars, but in peacetime devoted himself to writing.
 He is best known for his Winnie-the-Pooh books, which were inspired by his son, Christopher Robin Milne.

 Ernest Shepard (1879–1976) was an English painter and book illustrator.
 Encouraged by his parents to pursue art, he attended the Royal Academy Schools and began his career illustrating for Punch magazine.
 During the First World War, he aided the Intelligence Department by sketching combat areas, and he was later awarded the Military Cross for his service with the Royal Artillery.
 In addition to his work as an artist, Shepard wrote two autobiographies and two novels for children.
 He is best remembered for his anthropomorphic animal illustrations inThe Wind and the Willows and the Winnie-the-Pooh series.

 Get a FREE ebook by joining our mailing list today!

 Get our latest book recommendations, author news, competitions, offers, and other information right to your inbox.

 By clicking 'Sign me up' I confirm that I'd like to receive updates, special offers, including partner offers, and other information from Simon & Schuster Inc. and the Simon & Schuster family of companies.
 I understand I can change my preference through my account settings or unsubscribe directly from any marketing communications at any time.
 We will send you an email with instructions on how to redeem your free ebook, and associated terms.